dubbyOW/BCDEditTweaks/README.md

 4. Enter your choice and press Enter.
 5. After proper script execution, restart your system.

+## Resetting to Default

+The script can also reset all of the above tweaks to their default values.
+This is done by deleting the corresponding BCDEdit entries and setting the `nx` option back to `OptIn`, which is the default setting on most systems.

 ## Tweaks

 The script applies the following BCDEdit tweaks: